 Email marketing is the most effective marketing tool that many edupreneurs and expertise-based businesses are under-using.
-Yes, most realize that they need to have an email marketing platform, but that’s not the same thing as knowing how to build an email marketing list and implement an effective email marketing strategy is essential for growing your business and succeeding with selling courses.
+Yes, most realize that they need to have an email marketing platform, but that’s not the same thing as knowing how to build an email marketing list and implement an effective email marketing strategy.

 According to Fourth Source, 92 percent of internet users have at least one email account.
 By 2018, over half the world’s population used email, with 4.2 billion people expected to have an email account by 2022.

 The sheer number of people who have access to email gives email marketing an advantage over social media.
 Facebook is the most dominant social platform, with 2.38 billion active monthly users, far eclipsing Instagram (1 billion), Twitter (262 million), and LinkedIn (260 million), but even combined they don’t come close to the number of people using email.
 And while 80 percent of internet users have at least one social media account, that number is split across all the different networks available.
 Put simply, email is the lowest common denominator for your entire online audience.